 After their marriage Dr. and Mrs. McKinnon resided in Peel Twp in Wellington County and by 1921, they resided at 109 Norfolk Street in Guelph.

-Dr. McKinnon died at this residence on Norfolk Street on the 6th of March, 1942.
+Dr. McKinnon died at his residence on Norfolk Street on the 6th of March, 1942.
 Mrs. McKinnon died on the 20th of May, 1966.
-They are buried at the Everton Cemetery in Wellington County.
+They were buried at the Everton Cemetery in Wellington County.